 Renewal Cycle: Every 24 months

-Specific Fulfillment Requirements: 6 mandatory hours (risk management), 9 elective hours
+Specific Fulfillment Requirements: 6 mandatory hours, 9 elective hours

 Alaska Real Estate Continuing Education Requirements